Huge Collegiate Video Gaming Event Coming to UC

 on Oct.
 3-4 in Fifth Third Arena.
 Sixteen colleges from across the Midwest have been invited to Fifth Third Arena to play in a tournament where teams of gamers will compete for cash prizes and gear.

-– surpassing one recently held at the University of California, Irvine.
-WHAT IS ESPORTS?
+surpassing one recently held at the University of California, Irvine.

-ESports, or electronic sports, is a term for organized multiplayer video game competitions – a growing phenomenon worldwide
+ESports, or electronic sports, is a term for organized multiplayer video game competitions a

 .
 But eSports competitions are not confined to video game versions of actual sports like soccer and football.